marcosmro/covid19-repos/content/resource_template/template.md

   - Course
   - Documentation
   - (Enter a new resource type)
-language: (Optional.
+language: (Required.
 One or several languages from the following list.
 Use N/A for no value)
   - JavaScript
   - Python
   - R